Omar-p/learning-notes/aws/aws.md

   - u pay for a host itself which is designed for a particular family of instances.
   - reason to use :
     - u may have a swf which is licensing based on Sockets/Cores.
+      - Run the instance on a dedicated host with Host Affinity set to Host. (software licensing require same physical hw)
+    -
   - ![ec2-reserved-option](images/ec2/ec2-dedicated-option.png)
   - ![img_114.png](img_114.png)
 - Dedicated Instances